-Microsoft Windows 10 and 11 both have the universal search functionality, which is helpful for finding something uncommon very quickly.
+Microsoft Windows 10 and 11 both have the universal search functionally, which is helpful to find something uncommon very quickly.
 But it also can be a cause of your performance drop.
 Windows operating system uses your hard drive in the background to give your faster and more accurate results.
 However, this is a disadvantage for slower laptops, and it will take a lot of CPU power in the background.
-For this reason, you can try to turn it off and check its performance.
+For this reason, you can try it to turn off and check its performance.

-- First, type “services.msc” in the Windows search bar and click on the top result.
+- At first, type “services.msc” in the Windows search bar and click on the top result.
 Now you will see a lot of system services there.

 - Then click on the Startup Type option and select the Disable option to turn it off permanently.

 - Next, click on the OK button and reboot your laptop.

 Now check if your laptop is performing faster than before or not.
 Meanwhile, if you like to turn it on again, follow the same steps and select the Automatic option.